Dragontalker/BootCamp_Project4_CodingQuiz/README.md

 ## Overview

 This project builds a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+For example, once the choice is clicked by user, the built-in JavaScript will automatically constructe new HTML elements and form a new question.
+Another important feature is countdown timer, which will be penalized for choosing the wrong answer.
+The last feature is a scoreboard linked to localStorage, once the score is stored, it will still show in the scoreboard as long as user does not clear the localStorage.

 ## Screenshots